 The most regal of drinks, Champagne is a unique wine.
 Unique, but with several styles according to the grape variety (or the blend), the dosage, and the terroirs.
-Every style corresponds to a course during a festive meal.
-Our review of the different possible combinations.
+Every style pairs well with a different course during a festive meal.
+Read on to review of the different possible combinations.

 Blanc de Blancs, perfect with starters

-These are champagnes produced solely with Chardonnay.
+These are Champagnes produced solely with Chardonnay.
 The preferred terroir is, as the name eloquently suggests, the Côte des Blancs to the south Epernay, with world-renowned Grands Crus such as Avize, Cramant, Mesnil-sur-Oger, Chouilly.
-As a general rule, blanc de blancs champagnes are more crystalline with a nice tension and aromatic expression with a tendency towards white flowers and citrus fruits.
-However, all Blancs de Blancs are not the same, depending on their terroir or their style of vinification (élevage with oak or not, dosage etc.)
+As a general rule, Blanc de Blancs Champagnes are more crystalline with a nice tension and aromatic expression with a tendency towards white flowers and citrus fruits.
+However, all Blancs de Blancs are not the same, depending on their terroir or their style of vinification (matured with oak or not, dosage etc.)

-Some suggestions of cuvées: Jeaunaux-Robin Les Marnes Blanches, Brut Blanc de Blancs Les Jardins du Mesnil André Robert, Brut Blanc de Blancs de Drappier, Les Grappes Dorées Blanc de Blancs Premier Cru Laherte Frères, Latitude Extra Brut Larmandier-Bernier, Blanc de Blancs B Bourgeois-Diaz, Extra Brut Blanc de Blancs Champagne Suenen, …
+Some suggestions of cuvées: Jeaunaux-Robin’s Les Marnes Blanches, Brut Blanc de Blancs Les Jardins du Mesnil by André Robert, Brut Blanc de Blancs from Drappier, Les Grappes Dorées Blanc de Blancs Premier Cru from Laherte Frères, Latitude Extra Brut from Larmandier-Bernier, Blanc de Blancs B from Bourgeois-Diaz, Extra Brut Blanc de Blancs from Champagne Suenen, …

-Produced from Pinot noir, Pinot meunier or a blend of the two, these are generally (especially if they are exclusively from Pinot noir) slightly more vinous and powerful champagnes.
+Produced from Pinot Noir, Pinot Meunier or a blend of the two, these are generally (especially if they are exclusively made from Pinot Noir) slightly more vinous and powerful Champagnes.
 They can go with an entire meal.

 Less powerful Blancs de Noirs (vinified, for instance, with only or a majority of Pinot Meunier and therefore fresh and very floral) can enjoyed from aperitif up to the main course.

-Some suggestions of cuvées: Blanc de Noirs Premier Cru Brut Vignobles Gonet-Medeville, Brut Nature Drappier, Les Murgiers Extra Brut Blanc de Noirs Francis Boulard, Blanc de Noirs N Bourgeois-Diaz, Extra brut Lieu-dit Les Genevraux Dehours & Fils, Rive Gauche Bérêche et Fils, 100% Meunier M Bourgeois-Diaz, …
+Some suggestions of cuvées: Blanc de Noirs Premier Cru Brut from Vignobles Gonet-Medeville, Brut Nature from Drappier, Les Murgiers Extra Brut Blanc de Noirs by Francis Boulard, Blanc de Noirs N from Bourgeois-Diaz, Extra Brut Lieu-dit Les Genevraux from Dehours & Fils, Rive Gauche from Bérêche et Fils, 100% Meunier M from Bourgeois-Diaz, …

 More vinous and structured Blancs de Noirs will be less at ease with an aperitif or a plate of fish or shellfish (the exception is lobster with Armorican sauce).
-With a roast chicken or any other Christmas poultry, on the other hand, they are king.
+With a roast chicken or any other Christmas poultry, on the other hand, they reign supreme!

-Some suggestions of cuvées: Blanc de Noirs Sève Brut Nature Olivier Horiot, Roses de Jeannne Côte de Val Vilaine Cédric Bouchard, Blanc de Noirs Brut Philipponnat, Harmonie Extra Brut Franck Pascal, Les Couarres Château Extra-Brut Chartogne-Taillet, Rilly-La-Montagne Premier Cru Bérêche et Fils, …
+Some suggestions of cuvées: Blanc de Noirs Sève Brut Nature by Olivier Horiot, Roses de Jeannne Côte de Val Vilaine by Cédric Bouchard, Blanc de Noirs Brut from Philipponnat, Harmonie Extra Brut by Franck Pascal, Les Couarres Château Extra-Brut from Chartogne-Taillet, Rilly-La-Montagne Premier Cru from Bérêche et Fils, …

 By definition, the big names try to find a certain balance in their blends which ends up defining the house’s style.
 It’s therefore this style which will dictate which foods you drink it with, but generally speaking, they can be served both at aperitif (for the more delicate wines) and as the main course.

-Some suggestions of delicate blends: Eclats de Meulière Brut Nature Jeaunaux-Robin, Tradition Premier Cru Brut Vignobles Gonet-Medeville, Brut Majeur Ayala, Le Talus de Saint Prix Extra-Brut Jeaunaux-Robin, Royale Réserve Non Dosée Philipponnat, Métisse Extra Brut Olivier Horiot, Brut Tradition De Sousa, Brut Champagne Taittinger, Brut Réserve Pol Roger, Cuvée 741 Jacquesson, Brut Deutz.
+Some suggestions of delicate blends: Eclats de Meulière Brut Nature from Jeaunaux-Robin, Tradition Premier Cru Brut from Vignobles Gonet-Medeville, Brut Majeur from Ayala, Le Talus de Saint Prix Extra-Brut from Jeaunaux-Robin, Royale Réserve Non Dosée from Philipponnat, Métisse Extra Brut from Olivier Horiot, Brut Tradition from De Sousa, Brut from Champagne Taittinger, Brut Réserve from Pol Roger, Cuvée 741 from Jacquesson, Brut from Deutz.

-Some suggestions of blends which are more vinous and powerful: Carte d’Or Brut Drappier, Brut Premier Louis Roederer, Special Cuvée Bollinger, Ambonnay Grand Cru Marguet, Brut Ruinart, Les Grands Nots Brut Nature Jeaunaux-Robin, 5 Sens Olivier Horiot, Cuvée 1522 Brut Grand Cru Philipponnat, L’âme de la Terre Françoise Bedel et Fils, Ludes Premier Cru Le Cran Bérêche et Fils, Grande Année Bollinger, Dom Pérignon Moët & Chandon, Cuvée Winston Churchill Pol Roger, Grande Cuvée Krug, Cristal de Louis Roederer, …
+Some suggestions of blends which are more vinous and powerful: Carte d’Or Brut from Drappier, Brut Premier from Louis Roederer, Special Cuvée from Bollinger, Ambonnay Grand Cru from Marguet, Brut fro, Ruinart, Les Grands Nots Brut Nature from Jeaunaux-Robin, 5 Sens by Olivier Horiot, Cuvée 1522 Brut Grand Cru from Philipponnat, L’âme de la Terre from Françoise Bedel et Fils, Ludes Premier Cru Le Cran from Bérêche et Fils, Grande Année from Bollinger, Dom Pérignon Moët & Chandon, Cuvée Winston Churchill from Pol Roger, Grande Cuvée from Krug, Cristal from Louis Roederer, …

-Some suggestions of delicate rosé champagnes: Rosé Majeur Ayala, Prestige rosé Taittinger, Le Rosé Brut Chartogne-Taillet, Brut Rosé Ruinart, Rosé Brut Bollinger, …
+Some suggestions of delicate rosé Champagnes: Rosé Majeur from Ayala, Prestige rosé from Taittinger, Le Rosé Brut from Chartogne-Taillet, Brut Rosé from Ruinart, Rosé Brut from Bollinger, …

-Some suggestions of more vinous rosé champagnes: Rosé de Saignée Sève en Barmont Olivier Horiot, Rosé de saignée Premier Cru Extra Brut Larmandier-Bernier, Grande Sendrée Drappier, Dizy Terres Rouges Jacquesson, Extra-Brut Les Rachais Francis Boulard, …
+Some suggestions of more vinous rosé Champagnes: Rosé de Saignée Sève en Barmont by Olivier Horiot, Rosé de saignée Premier Cru Extra Brut from Larmandier-Bernier, Grande Sendrée from Drappier, Dizy Terres Rouges from Jacquesson, Extra-Brut Les Rachais by Francis Boulard, …

 - Not too cold.
-People have a tendency to serve good champagne too cold.
-Aperitif champagnes should be served at 10 or 11° whereas more vinous champagnes can go up to 12 or 13°, like any good white wine.
+People have a tendency to serve good Champagne too cold.
+Aperitif Champagnes should be served at 10°C or 11°C whereas more vinous champagnes can go up to 12°C or 13°C, like any good white wine.